thomca/WWU-EWB-Flowmeter/README.md

 Project Goals:
-- Auto fill feild report form for Walla Walla County Conservation team
+- Auto fill field report form for Walla Walla County Conservation team
 - Create intuitive graphs that are useful and easy to read